 The study suggests if all articles were available in a structured XML format, it would have “no doubt produced a higher quality corpus.”

 In an interview with Science, co-author Lars Juhl Jensen said converting full-text PDF articles into XML formatting is one of the reasons why full-text mining isn’t typically done at scale.

 “We probably spent more computational resources teasing the text out of PDFs and beating it into shape than we spent on the actual text mining,” Jensen said.

 As information professionals begin to understand the benefits text mining can have across functions – early phase research, pharmacovigilance, IDMP compliance, and more – the desire to find a better way to mine full-text articles will become greater.

 At CCC we’ve developed integrated solutions that make it simple to license, access, semantically enrich and index full-text XML articles from a wide range of scientific publishers.
-Learn more about RightFind XML for Mining here.
+Learn more about RightFind XML here.